MateuszDylewski/ProductList/README.md

-# Shopping List - SMB mini project 1
+# SMB mini project 1 - end result in branch SQLite
 Mobile application created for SMB school subject.

 Main module of the application is a shopping list.